UnifiedCalculation/UniCalc_pdfGenerator/README.md

 # UniCalc_pdfGenerator
-accepts a GET-Request to localhost:8080/toPDF and returns a PDF with a text "TEST"
+accepts a POST-Request to localhost:8080/toPDF and returns a PDF with a text "TEST"